 Doctor of Audiology (AuD)

-The Doctor of Audiology (AuD) program at Wichita State University is a post-baccalaureate, entry-level graduate clinical program that prepares students to practice as audiologists in all clinical settings.
-This three-year program requires a minimum of 87 credit hours which includes continuous enrollment in clinical practicum.
+The Doctor of Audiology (AuD) education program at Wichita State University is a post-baccalaureate, entry-level graduate clinical program that prepares students to practice as audiologists in all clinical settings.
+This three-year program requires a minimum of 89 credit hours which includes continuous enrollment in clinical practicum.
 Our students are engaged in interprofessional learning opportunities with other health disciplines in the College of Health Professions.
 The bridge between academics and clinical practice is made through critical thinking seminars and experiences.

 Students receive a variety of practicum experiences while serving clients of all ages at the WSU Evelyn Hendren Cassat Speech-Language-Hearing Clinic and other clinical sites during the first two years of the program.
 Wichita, the largest city in Kansas, and the surrounding metropolitan area offers a full range of externship opportunities at major hospitals, clinics, and schools to ensure that students can apply their learning in multiple professional settings.